Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 As Womply‘s Dallin Hatch summarizes: “It’s a good idea to revisit blog posts that are at least a year old and check for any dead or broken outbound links.
 Not only do they create a bad user experience, but they signal to search engines that your content is old, outdated, or unauthoritative, thus lowering how your content ranks in search.

-Schema markup is special code that helps Google spiders better-understand a page.
+Schema markup is a special code that helps Google spiders better-understand a page.

 “We’ve been able to take zero-traffic older blog posts and generate thousands of weekly impressions by lightly tweaking the content and adding schema to make the post more attractive to Google as a possible position zero/voice search answer to common questions on the given topic.”